eparedes90/statisticalAnalysis/README.md

 # statisticalAnalysis
-Projects of Statistical Analysis using R
-In order to see the final output, open the .pdf archive.
+Projects of Statistical Analysis using R. In order to see the final output, open the .pdf archive.